anonymo2239/Hospital-Administration-System-and-Appointment-System/README.md

-# Hospital Administration System and Appointment System
+# Hospital Administration System and Appointment System with SQL
- This project involves a hospital Administration, patient registery and making appointment system.
-This is my first big size project.
-It includes approximately 6400 lines code.
-I took inspiration from Murat Yucedag Udemy Course but I added many different features.
+ Developed my first large-scale codebase, approximately 6400 lines, for a Hospital Administration and Appointment System using C# with SQL.
+Efficiently manages hospital operations and patient appointments.